Crimson-winged finch: Ecology

-This species lives on rocky mountainsides, often at high elevation.
+This species lives on rocky mountainsides, at altitudes of 2,000–4,200 m in the summer, sometimes descending to 500 m in the winter.
 It can be found in barren landscapes with little vegetation, and sometimes nests in rock crevices.
 It feeds on seeds, and during the winter descends in flocks to agricultural fields to find food.
 The female lays and incubates 4 or 5 blue, lightly speckled eggs.

 Status

 This species has a vast range and a large population, meeting neither range nor population size criteria for threat.
-While the population trend is unknown, it's not declining rapidly enough to approach vulnerability.
-Therefore, it's classified as "Least Concern" on the IUCN Red List.
+While the population trend is unknown, it is not declining rapidly enough to approach vulnerability.
+Therefore, it is classified as "Least Concern" on the IUCN Red List.

 The population size in Europe is estimated at 107,000-411,000 mature individuals, comprising about 20% of the global range.
 This suggests a preliminary global population of 535,000-2,060,000 mature individuals, though further assessment is needed.

 This species is also a symbol of the country of Lebanon.